 The Progress Test in Maths series gives teachers useful information.
 The test results can help teachers:

 - To identify students who need additional support or extension work

 - To identify patterns of performance and areas for development for the whole class

 - To compare students with others in the same age group nationally

 - To compare a student’s progress from one year to the next

-PTS is taken under formal test conditions.
+PTM is taken under formal test conditions.
 However, it is not a timed test.
 Students will be given as long as they need to complete it.
 It can also be taken over two or more sessions with breaks in between each part.

-Can I contact you with questions about PTS?
+Can I contact you with questions about PTM?

 If you have any concerns or questions about the test, please contact your school.
-Please note that only schools can buy the PTS assessment.
+Please note that only schools can buy the PTM assessment.